Rhapsodia Original Soundtrack

 Starting out with a game-size version of “Another World,” the OST kicks your butt and doesn’t let down.
 Rhapsodia‘s is a fairly dark story, taking place before and after the events of Suikoden IV and the Rune of Punishment.
 The music complements this image very well, with just the right mix of upbeat and cheerful tunes, bold and strong battle tunes, and dark, brooding string swells.

 For the most part, disc 1 is lighter in nature, saving the really creepy stuff for the other half of the album.
-“Long Ago in the Town of Razril” is a strong march, and the victory music following is fitting.
-“Loss of Strength” is a very interesting song, sounding very similar to one of Suikoden II’s main themes, “Reminiscence.”
-This won’t be the last time this OST makes references to Suikoden II’s score.
+“Long Ago, In a Town Called Razril” is a strong march, and the victory music following is fitting.
+“When Strength Runs Out” is a very interesting song, sounding very similar to one of Suikoden II‘s main themes, “Reminiscence.”
+This won’t be the last time this OST makes references to Suikoden II‘s score.

-“King of the Open Sea” starts out upbeat and energetic, and moves into a more hopeful segment at 0:35.
-“Decisive Battle with Steele” brings back the duel theme from Suikoden IV in full glory, and “Things Lost” brings back the “Reminiscence” sound again.
+“King of the Ocean” starts out upbeat and energetic, and moves into a more hopeful segment at 0:35.
+“The Final Showdown with Steele” brings back the duel theme from Suikoden IV in full glory, and “Lost Person” brings back the “Reminiscence” sound again.

 The next track is a special treat.
-“Rune of Punishment” was used for the Suikoden IV trailers, and simply beautiful.
-Suikoden IV’s OST had a short version as a bonus track, but here it is, full and uncut.
+“Rune of Punishment” was used for the Suikoden IV trailers, and it’s simply beautiful.
+Suikoden IV‘s OST had a short version as a bonus track, but here it is, full and uncut.
 The continuation of the song is excellent, with the live piano and violin getting more emotional as the song goes on.
 Thank you, Konami, for finally giving us the full song!
-You can hear a sample of this song on the Suikoden IV OST review page.

-“Theme of Narcissism” is back, of course.
+“Narcissist’s Theme” is back, of course.
 This wouldn’t be Suikoden without some self-loving, gaudily dressed man with a European name.
 This brings back memories too, but of a different, less pleasant nature than that of Nanami waking me up in the morning.
-“A Match with Rita” is Rita’s theme song from Suikoden IV, but turned half-battle theme.
+“A Game with Rita” is Rita’s theme song from Suikoden IV, but turned half-battle theme.
 For those who didn’t play Suikoden IV, Rita is a character who has a mini-game you either love or hate, and she also has a slight crush on the hero.
 The song does a good job of conveying her slightly goofy but cute character.

-Disc 2 begins with an incredibly eeire, solitary voice chanting, setting the darker tone to follow.
-“Into the Quiet Fortress”‘s ethereal choirs and piano tinklings are reminiscent of the final area of Suikoden IV – this is, after all, the same place, but after the war detailed in the previous game.
-“Streets Upon a Canal” is a nice 2/3 tune, giving imagery of a town on water.
-“Offense and Defense on the Great Plains” is a grand upbeat battle song, with a catchy trumpet fanfare and a solid beat.
+Disc 2 begins with an incredibly eerie, solitary voice chanting, setting the darker tone to follow.
+“The Silent Fort Again”‘s ethereal choirs and piano tinkling are reminiscent of the final area of Suikoden IV — this is, after all, the same place, but after the war detailed in the previous game.
+“Canal Town” is a nice 2/3 tune, giving imagery of a town on water.
+“Battle on the Great Plain” is a grand upbeat battle song, with a catchy trumpet fanfare and a solid beat.

-“At One Time, Dearest Friends” while short, is a rousing, uplifting rendition of Suikoden IV’s lovely home base song.
+“Former Allies,” while short, is a rousing, uplifting rendition of Suikoden IV‘s lovely home base song.
 The original song it’s based off of, to me, exhibited a feeling of belonging and friendship, since it is the base theme after all, and this version is no different.
-“True Feelings” is even better.
+“Genuine Thoughts” is even better.
 Beautiful, soothing and gentle.
 Not much more to be said; it’s a great track.

 Afterwards, the listener is treated to a series of ending themes, all very, very beautiful.
 I’m having a hard time picking which ones to include as samples, because they are all really, really, dang good.
-“The Malice Disappears” sounds like Sakimoto’s gentler songs, and equally moving is “A Letter from the Girl.”
+“Extinguished Malice” sounds like Sakimoto’s gentler songs, and equally moving is “A Letter from a Girl.”
 “Another Finale” begins sounding a lot like the dramatic 108 Star Epilogue theme from Suikoden IV, but then takes off in its own beautiful direction with the main Rhapsodia theme taking over.
 In true Suikoden fashion, the song is a moving and sweeping grand finale.

 The last few songs are short extras from the game, but don’t interrupt the flow like bonus tracks sometimes do.
-“Triumph Before Your Very Eyes” is a cheerful victory tune, and “Once a Hero” is a fresh take on the classic name input motif from the series.
-The final track, titled simply “Victory” is the war theme from Suikoden 1, and is a fitting conclusion to this amazing soundtrack.
+“Impending Victory” is a cheerful victory tune, and “A Past Hero” is a fresh take on the classic name input motif from the series.
+The final track, titled simply “Victory” is the war theme from Suikoden I, and is a fitting conclusion to this amazing soundtrack.

 Of special note are the cool extras you get with the album.
 The second disc can be read by any computer to access wallpapers and icons.
 Not only are the wallpapers absolutely gorgeous paintings, but the icons are full size, scalable icons like those in Windows XP and Mac OS X. I’m happy to see Konami doing something with the extra space at the end of the CD.
 Speaking of which, both discs are full to the max.
 Even without the bonus material, this is a true two disc album.
 Thanks, Konami!
 The packaging for the album is very pretty, styled like an old, worn book; lots of shades of dark brown, maroon and cream, reminiscent of autumn.
 I personally like Suikoden IV‘s blues and whites more, but this is still a very attractive package.
 The cover artwork is particularly touching.